It's not OK

 Child Sexual Abuse and Exploitation - It's Not OK

-In 2018 the SSCB, NSPCC and key partners joined together to plan and deliver the 'It's Not Ok' Campaign, which aimed to raise practitioner and public awareness of sexual exploitation and abuse.
+In 2018 the SSCB (now called the SCSP), NSPCC and key partners joined together to plan and deliver the 'It's Not Ok' Campaign, which aimed to raise practitioner and public awareness of sexual exploitation and abuse.
 Over the 12 months of the campaign hundreds of practitioners from across the Sheffield Children's workforce attended workshops and training events, and Y7 pupils from local secondary schools benefitted from a specially commissioned theatre production that explored the themes of abuse and exploitation.

 The campaign may be over but the work to raise awareness, build confidence and protect children from abuse and exploitation goes on.
 Below you will find links to information and resources which aims to support everyone in this important task.

 ||Child Sexual Exploitation

 |What is child sexual abuse?
 Find out how to spot the signs and find out how to keep safe.

 ||What is Child Sexual Exploitation.
 Who to talk to and where to look for help.